How Much Does A Wedding Photographer Cost

 I shoot many weddings around the world, I charge for my flight and 2 nights accommodation for anywhere in Europe and 3 nights for international weddings.
 This is then invoiced 30 days before your big day.
 You don’t have to worry about booking anything for me.
 I let you know my requirements, we agree and I book everything myself.
 The allure of the big, fancy and expensive wedding has been also been replaced by the appeal of a more intimate affair with gorgeous exotic scenery.
 A destination wedding has become a popular choice for couples looking to start married life in a memorable, personalised and more meaningful way and the costs are cheaper than you may think.

 You will pay more if you reside in London than the rest of the UK.
 Lots of photographers will cover weddings nationally and you’ll be expected to cover their travel costs.
 It might help you save a little bit of money to look for a local photographer if your budget is really tight.
 Travel anywhere in the UK (even Europe) is now relatively cheap and easy so not really an issue for most couples.
 For a few hundred pounds more you are booking who you actually want.

 Best Times For A Wedding Photographer

-If you don’t have a huge budget for photography, you can sometimes hire a photographer to cover just part of your day and reduce the cost.
+If you don’t have a huge budget for photography, you can sometimes hire a photographer in Milton Keynes to cover just part of your day and reduce the cost.
 Maybe you’re happy with lower quality shots with bridesmaids and groomsmen taking some shots of the preparations and you just want professional photos of the ceremony, speeches, and cutting of the cake.
 If so, then ask your shortlist of photographers if they offer a half-day package.

 I personally only shoot full day coverage as I’m a storyteller, not just somebody who takes photographs.